Artists’ Alley Policies

 Material openly displayed in the Artists’ Alley must not exceed the PG-13 rating of the convention!
 Any material of an adult nature will be kept by the individual dealers in a closed folder or otherwise covered or unseen location.
 Additionally, any “naughty” parts of must be covered in some fashion (Post-It notes work well for this).
 This satisfies State requirements about underage viewing and is discreet for purchasers.
 Artisans are responsible for keeping unsuitable material out of the hands of minors in the Alley.
 Minors will be clearly identifiable; a sample minor badge will be available in the Dealers’ Den.

 Power: There will be a communal power strip available for use of the artists.
 This is the only place you may plug in.
 You may plug in a small device when you need to use it.
 As long as you’re willing to share your device with the other artist, you may leave artistic equipment plugged into the strip, such as a lamination machine.
 You may not leave other devices plugged in after use and you may not use the strip to recharge devices, such as laptops.
 At no times should the strip be used to power an entertainment device, such as a CD or DVD player.
 The use of any other power outlets is not allowed in the artist alley – even if you are sitting by one, you may not use it.
-These outlets will be taped over.
+These outlets will be taped over – please do not remove the tape.
 You may also not bring an external power source into the alley to use, such as a UPS battery backup.

 Other Rules and Notices: